shaoran/weclapp-cli/wiki/Custom-Parsers.md

 - `weclapp.FailedToParse`: when the parser fails to parse the file, for whatever reason
 - `weclapp.InvalidParserOptionFormat`: when a command line arguments has an invalid value

+You can access the command line options for the parser through `self.options`.

 ## Creating `weclapp.WeclappTimeRecord` objects

 The time record object that is returned by weclapp's public API is a large dictionary.
 Only a few